MasoudFallahpour/Kotlox/README.md

 Unit Tests
 -

-I've written lots of unit tests to verify the correctness of the implementation.
-They're all [here](https://github.com/MasoodFallahpoor/Kotlox/tree/master/src/test/java/ir/fallahpoor/kotlox/interpreter).
+There are a lot of unit tests in place to verify the correctness of the implementation.
+They can be found [here](https://github.com/MasoodFallahpoor/Kotlox/tree/master/src/test/java/ir/fallahpoor/kotlox/interpreter).